 That sound you hear?

 That’s my head exploding because I cannot relate to this way of thinking at all.
 But I see it in my home on a daily basis.

-Although “Neat Freak” is a bit too strong to describe me, quasi-obsessively orderly would not be.
+Although “neat freak” is a bit too strong to describe me, quasi-obsessively orderly would not be.
 I am relentless about picking up each day.
 I cannot go to bed if there are messes in every room.
 I find it depressing to get up to things left undone from the day before.
-Motherhood, with its endless array of paraphernalia, has been a tough go for me in that respect.
+The early years of motherhood, with its endless array of paraphernalia, was an especially tough go for me in that respect.